Before you can legally drive on the road in the UK, there are some documents you must have.

 Documents you must carry when driving

-When you’re driving a large goods vehicle (LGV) professionally in the UK, you’ll need to carry documents to show that you and the vehicle are licensed.
+When you’re driving a heavy goods vehicle (HGV) professionally in the UK, you’ll need to carry documents to show that you and the vehicle are licensed.

 - Driver Qualification Card